 Discuss the Curriculum

 Start discussing what’s in store for this year’s homeschool curriculum with the kids.
 Ask questions about areas of interest to them and consider making a homeschool bucket list for this year’s school season.
 It’s great to discuss the curriculum earlier on before homeschool begins because this will get kids into a back to school mindset, using their mind more than they do in the summer season.
-Make notes of any important areas of interest for each kid so that you can try to build this into the homeschool curriculum this season.
+Make notes of any important areas of interest for each kid so that you can try to add that into the curriculum this season.
+My children love doing hands on activities, so we try to fit in ideas that fit the curriculum and their interests.

 Box Day is also a great time to start these conversations.